oracle-livelabs/spatial-graph/spatial/run-spatial-queries-adb/run-spatial-queries-adb.md

 ## Introduction

-This lab walks you through basic spatial queries in Oracle Database.
+This lab walks you through basic spatial queries in Oracle Autonomous Database.
 You will use the sample data created in the previous lab to identify items based on proximity and containment.

 Estimated Lab Time: 30 minutes

 ### About Spatial Queries

 Oracle Database includes a robust library of functions and operators for spatial analysis.
-This includes spatial relationships, measurements, aggregations, transformations, and much more.
-These operations are accessible through native SQL, PL/SQL, Java APIs, and any other lan
+This includes spatial relationships, measurements, aggregations, transformations, and more.
+These operations are accessible through native SQL, PL/SQL, Java APIs, and any other languages with connection modules to Oracle such as Python and Node.js.

+... explain spatial operators, spatial functions here ...

 ### Objectives

-In this lab, you will....
+In this lab, you will perform spatial queries to identify the location relationships between stores, warehouses, sales regions, and tornado paths.

 ### Prerequisites

-* ....
+* Completion of Lab 3: Prepare Spatial Data

 <!--  *This is the "fold" - below items are collapsed by default*  -->